OpenAutonomy

-OpenAutonomy Applications/Use-Cases
+Applications and use cases

 OpenAutonomy currently has innate applications which lend themselves to several use-cases where users are in full control of their content with the use of trust groups: a social networking application, an event application which is used to announce events and add photos from those events which can then be shared, a personal cloud storage location with the option of file collaboration, a messaging system to message other users and the ability to add personal and general RSS feeds catering to a user's own interests from anywhere on the web for a user's own as well as potentially collaborative shared use.

 As the OpenAutonomy user base is distributed across multiple internet domains, a federated login system is provided to allow these users to interact as first-class entities on any OpenAutonomy server.

 Anyone can run an OpenAutonomy server or extend the capabilities of existing servers and applications by defining their own application protocols.

-As of February 9th, 2020, the hyperlink to the website redirects to a DNS sales company.
+As of February 9, 2020, the hyperlink to the website redirects to a DNS sales company.